 concerns or help needed, contact me using the email form at https://www.discoveryhub.net/contact-us.html

-Here in Australia we are approaching the cold of winter, and that always means I get to hunker down and stay indoors with my computer, so the next few weeks will be super productive for me!
+Here in Australia we have been hit with the bitter cold snap of an overnight winter, (no Autumn at all as far as I saw) and that always means I get to hunker down and stay indoors with my computer, so the next few weeks will be super productive for me!

 And once again, thank you so very, very much to everyone who has invested in one of my books...
 I really appreciate your trust, and know that you will love the book!